 The applicant must complete each section of this form and initial each page before uploading it to the application.
 Failure to complete a section will result in the application being deemed incomplete.
 Instructions to the applicant appear in italics.
-Please note that submission of information that is "misleading, incorrect, false, or fraudulers" is grounds for denial of an application for a license pursuant to 935 CMR 500.400(1)
+Please note that submission of information that is "misleading, incorrect, false, or fraudulent" is grounds for denial of an application for a license pursuant to 935 CMR 500.400(1).

-L. An Inck.
-Salue Lyter, (insert name) attest as an authorized representative of (Mp4 Co.J.
-Grock Und ((C(insert name of applicant)) that the applicant has complied with the requirements of 935 CMR 500 and the guidance for licensed applicants on community outroach, as detailed below.
+I, Andal Salakyan , (insert name) attest as an authorized representative of cape (not be considered in the complete of the constant) that the applicant has complied with the requirements of 935 CMR 500 and the guidance for licensed applicants on community outreach, as detailed below.